affiliate disclosure

 • And lots more…

 Once again, you can check out WP Rocket Review here.
-It’s in-depth with visually more information to help you decide what’s best for your business.
+It’s in-depth with more visual information to help you decide what’s best for your business.

 3. Image Optimization

-Your website images contribute a lot to WordPress’s slow-to-load pages.
+Your website images significantly contribute to WordPress’s slow-to-load pages.

-Although images bring beauty, life, and more engagement to your WordPress post and pages, they could pose more harm than good if these images are not well optimized for speed.
+Although images bring beauty, life, and greater engagement to your WordPress posts and pages, they can do more harm than good if they are not well-optimized for speed.

 The two main issues with images are their size and weight.

-You want images to be responsive to the user’s device and have minimal weight without losing their quality.
+You want images to be responsive to the user’s device and to have minimal file sizes without sacrificing quality.

 Images are not render-blocking; they’re loaded asynchronously.
-But if you have lots of pictures on your blog without maximum optimization, it could add to the overall size of your blog.
+But if you have lots of pictures on your blog without maximum optimization, it could increase your blog’s overall size.

 The best approach to image optimization is to compress the file size before uploading it to your post.